Peru at the Copa América: Argentina 1937

+Final round

 Peru 1939

 This was the first international title the team won.
 During this time, the team had greatly improved since the World Cup and was re-assuring that dominance they had shown over Austria in the 1936 Berlin Olympics.
 Peru won all 4 games which were against Ecuador (5–2), Chile (3–1), Paraguay (3–0), and Uruguay (2–1) in the final.
 It's worth the mention that in this tournament Argentina and Brazil did not participate, but that does not take down the merit of Peru's notable act.
 Peruvian Teodoro Fernández also was the top goal-scorer of the tournament.
 As an anecdote, Peru was the fourth South American team that raised the trophy (The first three being Argentina, Uruguay, and Brazil).